Personalize your DealNews Experience

 Some people have convinced themselves that it'll never happen, that it's all hype.
-But Black Friday is coming ... and it's coming soon!
+But Black Friday is coming — and it's coming soon!
 Have you made plans for how you're going to survive a direct strike from Black Friday?
-The anti-consumerist, Buy-Nothing-Day believers with any hope of surviving Black Friday best enact some of the Black Friday preparations.
+If you're an anti-consumerist, Buy-Nothing-Day believer with any hope of surviving Black Friday, you'd best enact some of these Black Friday preparations, STAT.

 Black Friday propaganda can also sneak into your life in print form via the most innocuous of sources: the lowly newspaper.
 The quandary with canceling your paper delivery — outside of taking away your paperboy's livelihood — is that newsprint is the perfect medium to paste over your windows to black out any and all Black Friday happenings taking place in the outside world.

-As a backup, or to ease the transition into a self-sustaining food-production habit, you should also stock up on some dehydrated food and water.
-Just don't count on it lasting you for the full duration of Black Friday, because when it hits it won't just be one day — it could last up to a week, if early reports are any indication.
-You don't want to find yourself in the car headed to a populated area (Arbys) just because you didn't prepare enough meals.
-The good news is that most regular American families should have enough leftovers from the previous-day's Thanksgiving festivities to be OK, but are you willing to take that chance?
+Alternately, you could choose to stock up on some dehydrated food and non-dehydrated water instead.
+However, be sure you plan accordingly for the number of people you need to feed; once Black Friday hits, it won't just be one day — it could last up to a week, if early reports are any indication.
+You don't want to find yourself in the car headed to a populated area (to get some McMuffins) just because you didn't sock away enough Carnation Instant Breakfasts.
+Many families will find that they have enough leftovers from the previous-day's Thanksgiving festivities to be OK, but are you willing to take that chance?

 So far we've helped you plan against a Black Friday attack from external forces, but what about internal ones?
 What about that voice in your head that says, "C'mon!
 How bad could it be?
 Let's just go take a peek!"
 Avoid temptation by removing the means to participate.
 Put all your cash and credit cards in a waterproof tube (you can make one from PVC piping really easily, for just a couple of bucks) and bury them in the backyard.
-If you have to literally "dig up some money" before you can go out for Black Friday, it makes a last-minute breakdown of willpower that much easier to avoid.
+The deeper, the better, because if you have to literally "dig up some money" before you can go out for Black Friday, it makes a last-minute breakdown of willpower that much easier to avoid.

 Be sure you give all precious metals and jewelry you have lying around the house the same treatment.
 Gold coins, silver bars, even semi-precious stones may all become legal tender once society collapses into a Black Friday frenzy.
-Bury it all — and deep.
-The deeper it is, the less tempted you'll be to dig it up and buy a TV.
+Bury it all.

 In case Black Friday does find a way into your life, be sure you're ready to "bug out" at the first indications of trouble (hearing a news report about long lines; or catching a radio advertisement that mentions a "one day only sale," for example).
-Be sure you've secured a secondary location to relocate you and your family to if it comes to that.
-A remote cabin is preferred, but a Motel 6 should be just fine.
+Be sure you've secured a secondary location to move you and your family to if it comes to it.
+A remote cabin is preferred, but a Motel 6 should be just fine, too.